Skip to main content

 Currently we have not found a complete solution for our wide tables or RDB formats in WDFN, as modern federal website design guidelines require us to design with mobile devices in mind.
 WDFN has simple tables and leaves the detailed structured data to the web services.

-Monitoring Location Pages now include both continuous sensor data as well as daily values.
+Monitoring Location Pages now include both continuous sensor data as well as daily values and field measurements.
 Under the “View data record” button, a table is available detailing all the records that are currently shown on the graph.
 The available data to graph is shown directly below the buttons; changing the data on the graph changes what is available in the table of data records.
+If you would like to download data for multiple locations or data types from a browser, try out the new Download data form .
+This will download a csv file that can be opened in Excel.

 Alternatively, it may be easiest to pull the data using the web services: